robfacella/ogXboxModding/removingCaps/README.md

 The clock capacitors from early revisions of the OG XBOX have been known to leak and potentially cause damage by corroding the motherboard of the console.

 I'm going to be removing them with my soldering kit.
+Use a T20 screwdriver to get the case open.